darthinvader/Creative-Writing/Book 1/02 Plot/Outline.md

 - Ch4: Rivals in the Snow
 	- Skirmish with agents from East/West and an appearance or message from [[Tengus]].
 	- Decision: Do not surrender the relics until de-cursed; go to ground with allies.

+- Ch9/Next Scene Seed: Lines of Authority (Guard HQ)
+	- Lareth and Aldara debate whether to request aid from [[Kandar (Western Realm)]] to counter Serathis expansion; plant rumor of a Kandaran envoy operating under mercantile cover.

 - ChX: Dawnspear’s Folly
 	- The [[Paladin King (Kandar)]]—Alistair Dawnspear—attempts to wield the unpurified sword.
 Catastrophic backfire opens a gate; Baramoth’s minotaur demons overrun the city.
 The king dies; the trio barely escapes with crucial clues.